Mustang Horse Photos! Click on image to see larger version. More great photos on the Contact Page!

 |

-Nevada, 5-year old gelding, was my first mustang adopted through the BLM horse and burro program.
+Nevada, 17-year old gelding, was my first mustang adopted through the BLM horse and burro program.
 Captured near Twin Peaks, Nevada-California border, as a yearling.
-You can see more of Nevada on the Bitless Bridles Page.
+You can see more of Nevada on the Bitless Bridles and the Natural Hoof Care Pages.
 Photo by GA Lager

 |